LiskArchive/lips/proposals/lip-define_state_and_state_transitions_of_random_module.md

 ### Protocol Logic for Other Modules

-The random module exposes the following logic to other modules.
+The Random module exposes the following logic to other modules.

 #### isSeedRevealValid